Domaine de Baronarques: History

 Domaine de Baronarques was originally the property of the Abbey of St. Polycarpe, dating back at least to the 17th century when it was called Domaine de Lambert.
 After the French Revolution, it changed hands several times under the name of Domaine de Lambert, eventually belonging to Mr. Michel Tisseyre.
 At this point it was both a farm and a small vineyard.
 He began to grow more vines until he passed it on to his son, Guyonnet.

-Guyonnet Tisseyre was responsible for building the chateau on the property, from 1890 to 1900, engraving both initials on the facade of the new chateau.
+Guyonnet Tisseyre was responsible for building the château on the property, from 1890 to 1900, engraving both initials on the facade of the new chateau.
 The emblem of the estate is theatrical mask depicting a human face, the original purpose of which was to ward off evil spirits.
 Located on the facade of the house and marking a real link with the Rothschild family's passion for the theatre.

-In 1998, Mr. Chéreau, a Marseilles lawyer and heir of the estate sold it to Baroness Philippine de Rothschild and her two sons.
+In 1998, Mr. Chéreau, a Marseille lawyer and heir of the estate sold it to Baroness Philippine de Rothschild and her two sons.
 The three entrusts the management of the Domaine to the family company, Baron Philippe de Rothschild S.A.
 The estate was very run down, calling for extensive renovation of the vineyard and the winemaking facilities, a process that took five years.